farao-community/farao-legacy/README.md

 # farao-legacy

-Legacy code from FARAO core modules
+This repository contains legacy code from FARAO core modules.
+It is only kept for archive and is not maintained anymore.